ekser/Getting_and-_cleaning_data_Project/README.md

 ## Explanation of the files

-- run_analysis.r : The R script that was used on the given data in order to produce a tidy dataset
+- run_analysis.r : The R script that was used on the original given data in order to produce a tidy dataset.
+Someone should run this code in the directory where Samsung data is saved.
-- CodeBook.md : It provides information on the variables in the tidy dataset
+- CodeBook.md : It provides information on the original data and the variables in the tidy dataset.
+It expalains what procedure was followed in run_analysis.r in order to obtain the tidy_data.txt from the original given data.
-- tidy_data.txt : The output produced (a data set with the average of each variable for each activity and each subject.
+- tidy_data.txt : The output produced (a data set with the average of each variable for each activity and each subject).